 In addition to the activities identified above, the project includes a Climate Action Plan (CAP) to address climate change and identify greenhouse gas (GHG) emission reduction measures.
 The City of Rocklin CAP augments the objectives, goals, policies, and actions of the City of Rocklin General Plan Update related to the reduction of GHG emissions; however, the CAP is intended to be updated on a more frequent basis than the General Plan, ensuring that implementation of City efforts to reduce GHG emissions is in compliance with current regulation.
-The CAP determines whether implementation of the proposed General Plan Update would be consistent with the state's ability to attain the goals identified in AB 32, identifies GHG emission reduction measures.
+The CAP determines whether implementation of the proposed General Plan Update would be consistent with the state's ability to attain the goals identified in AB 32, identifies GHG emission reduction measures, and provides monitoring of the effectiveness of GHG emission reduction measures.